 Attorney General of Fugitive Slaves

 Following the death of his first wife, Chase rededicated himself to his religion, and he became engaged in the temperance and abolitionist movements.
-Believing that slavery was sinful and that blacks should enjoy the same rights as whites, Chase began representing fugitive slaves trying to escape prosecution under the Fugitive Slave Act.
+Believing that slavery was sinful and that blacks should enjoy the same rights as whites, Chase began representing fugitive slaves trying to escape prosecution under the Fugitive Slave Act of 1850.
 His actions earned him the scorn of slavery supporters who mockingly branded him the Attorney General of Fugitive Slaves.
 Unflinching in his principles, Chase proudly adopted the derogatory nickname.

 Like many lawyers of his era, Chase had burning political aspirations.
 Initially a member of the Whig Party, Chase won a seat on Cincinnati’s city council in 1840.
 A year later, he changed his allegiance to the newly formed, anti-slavery Liberty Party.
 In 1844 and 1848, Chase actively campaigned for the party’s presidential candidate, James Birney, one of his former clients.
 In 1846, Chase finished a distant last out of four candidates in his quest to represent Ohio’s First District in the U.S. Congress.